County Durham England United Kingdom

 Barnard Castle

-Barnard Castle (locally [ˈbɑːnəd ˈkæsəl], BAH-nəd KASS-əl) is a market town on the north bank of the River Tees, in County Durham, England.
+Barnard Castle (, BAR-nəd) is a market town on the north bank of the River Tees, in County Durham, England.
 The town is named after and built around a medieval castle ruin.
-The town's Bowes Museum's has an 18th-century Silver Swan automaton exhibit and paintings by Goya and El Greco.
-It sits on the opposite bank to Startforth and is 21 miles (34 km) south-west of the county town of Durham.
-Nearby towns include Bishop Auckland to the north-east, Darlington to the east and Richmond in North Yorkshire to the south-east.
+The town's Bowes Museum has an 18th-century Silver Swan automaton exhibit and paintings by Goya and El Greco.
+Barnard Castle is on the left bank of the River Tees, opposite to Startforth, and is 21 miles (34 km) south-west of the county town of Durham.
+Nearby towns include Bishop Auckland to the north-east, Darlington to the east and Richmond to the south-east.
 The largest employer is GlaxoSmithKline, with a manufacturing facility on the town's outskirts.

 Distance between: